otam-mato/nodejs_mysql_web_app_prometheus_grafana/README.md

 ## Deployment Strategy

 1. **Prometheus and Grafana Deployment:**
-   We will use the Docker-compose file and pull images of Prometheus and Grafana
+   We will use the Docker-compose file and pull images of Prometheus and Grafana from DockerHub

 2. **Node.js:**
    We will use the same Docker-compose file to build a container, serving the app